impregnablequestion/bell_jar_rota/readme.md

 * Now enter the command "flask run"
 * Navigate to your browser of choice (The create rota features work quickest in Safari but have also been tested in Chrome) and enter in the url "http://127.0.0.1:4999"
 * Congratulations!
 In only 7 simple steps with only 4 different installations, you are now writing the rota for the Bell Jar

+### Note:

+The project has been rebased into a new repo as it was originally within a folder called projects.
+To see commit history or other information, please see https://github.com/impregnablequestion/projects/tree/main/project_1